marip8/sampling_kinematics_plugin/README.md

 This plugin requires two additional parameters in the MoveIt! `kinematics.yaml`:
   - `robot_group`: The name of the planning group that represents only the manipulator joints
+  - `weights`: (Optional) A vector of joint weights.
+These weights are applied to joints individually to influence the overall cost of the joint pose solution.
+The size of this vector must match the number of joints in the planning group

-An example configuration is shown below:
+An example configuration is shown below.

 ```yaml
 ext_axis_manipulator: